 The term ‘gardening leave’ simply means an employee’s suspension from work on full pay for the duration of a notice period.
 This should be stated in your employment contracts.

-Typically, garden leave is used when an employer has reason for not wanting an employee to remain in the workplace for the duration of their notice period.
+Typically, employers use garden leave when there is a reason for not wanting an employee to remain in the workplace for the duration of their notice period.
 This could be for a number of reasons, like:

-If the employee who’s leaving is heading to a competitor and they handle confidential information, you might choose to place them on garden leave to restrict their access to such data.
+Your employee has a duty of confidentiality and if they are heading to a competitor and they handle confidential information, you might choose to place them on garden leave to restrict their access to such data.

 Sometimes, employees may ask to be put on garden leave themselves.
 This might be because they don’t feel they have a purpose in the workplace for the duration of their notice period, or to escape any potential hostility, for example.